Molossians: Language

-There is today an overall consensus that the Molossians were among the Greek-speaking population of Epirus, which spoke the North-West Doric dialect of Ancient Greek, akin to that of Aetolia, Phocis, and certain other regions, this is also attested by the available epigraphic evidence in Epirus.
+There is today an overall consensus that the Molossians were among the Greek-speaking population of Epirus, which spoke the Northwest Doric dialect of Ancient Greek, akin to that of Aetolia, Phocis, and certain other regions, this is also attested by the available epigraphic evidence in Epirus.
 Eugene Borza argues that the Molossians originated from those Proto-Greek tribes that inhabited northwestern Greece in c.
-2.600 BC.
-Linguist Vladimir Georgiev argues that northwestern Greece, including Molossia, was part of the proto-Greek region, before the Late Bronze Age migrations.
-After the split of proto-Greek (c.
+2600 BC.
+Linguist Vladimir Georgiev argues that northwestern Greece, including Molossia, was part of the Proto-Greek region, before the Late Bronze Age migrations.
+After the split of Proto-Greek (c.
 1700 BC) the northern Greek dialect was spoken in Epirus.
-Greek speech continued to be spoken in Epirus from the beginning of the Mycenaean period (c.1600) and onwards.
-As such the Molossians were among the 32 known Greek tribes of the Mycenaean Age in particular after the split of Proto-Greek.
+As such the Molossians were among the 32 known Greek tribes of the Mycenaean Age.
 N. G. L. Hammond (1982) argues that the Molossians and other Epirote tribes spoke Greek at least from the Dark Ages (1100–800 BC).
 The language the Epirotes spoke was regarded as a primitive Northwestern Greek dialect, but there was no question that it was Greek.

 Earlier historians (Nilsson (1909 and 1951), Meyer (1878)) argued for a possible partial Hellenization of pre-classical Epirus, with Greek elites ruling over a population of non-Greek origin.
 However, such views were based on subjective ancient testimonies and are not supported by the earliest epigraphic evidence.

+Upper Macedonian tribes

+In the region of Upper Macedonia, the tribes of Pelagones in the region of Prilep, Lyncestae in the region of Florina, Orestae in the region of Kastoria, and Elimiotae in the region of Kozani were all Epirotic Molossian tribes and they talked the Northwest Greek dialect.
+Available inscriptional and ancient literature points that the local population spoke a Northwest Greek dialect in contrast to those of Lower Macedonia whose dialect may have been related more to Aeolic Greek.